cym13/demo_ping_pong/README.md

 - Gain access to the administrator's secret
 - Dump the list of all users

-Be warned: if you look at the source code you will be spoiled.
+*Be warned: if you look at the source code you will be spoiled.*

 ## Starting the website

 This project uses uv, so you should be able to run it simply with:

 ```
-$ uv main.py
+$ uv run main.py
 ```

 ## License